urosolia/urosolia.github.io/_posts/2020-1-6-MPC Part I.markdown

 For instance, in autonomous racing a predictive controller that plans the vehicle's trajectory over a short horizon without taking into account an upcoming curve, may accelerate to the point that safe turning would be infeasible.
 In this example, shortsighted control actions would force the closed-loop system to violate safety constraints.
 Furthermore, shortsighted control actions may lead to poor closed-loop performance.
 Consider an autonomous agent trying to escape from a maze along the shortest path, a predictive controller may take a sub-optimal decision, if the short prediction horizon does not allow the controller to plan a trajectory which reaches the exit.

-Next, we illustrate on a numerical example where shortsighted control actions may lead the controller to unsafe or poor closed-loop behaviors.
+Next, we illustrate on a numerical example that shortsighted control actions may lead the controller to unsafe or poor closed-loop behaviors.
 Consider the following double integrator system

 $$